 When you meet a difficulty, face it.
 You might not solve it easily, it may get you on nerves.
-Relax and take it as a game that you’ll get used to fail.
+Relax and take it as a game that you’ll get used to failing.
 Failing will be part of the routine.

 It helps to conquer my fear of failure.
 I try to show you the good and bad days.

 @Sole_consideration recommended me on Instagram to run a normal sketchbook through a bandsaw.
-I have never wished as much a bandsaw.
+I have never wished as much for a bandsaw.

-It’s the first time I draw a sneaker with a glitter pen.
+It’s the first time I drew a sneaker with a glitter pen.

 That’s how we conquer day by day our Fear of failure.